StoDevX/AAO-React-Native/data/privacy.md

 3. _What you requested and how long it took_, which is widely considered to be fully anonymous.

-We also use a few tools to track our most used features and push notification receipts, as well as collect crash reports.
+We also use a couple of tools to track our most used features and push notification receipts, as well as collect crash reports.
 These tools are:

-- _Google Analytics_, which can be disabled via the "Share Analytics" toggle in the Settings view.
-Google Analytics records slightly more in-depth information about your device, which we use for ensuring that our app looks good on all screen sizes.

 - _OneSignal_, which manages the delivery of our notifications, collects device information to place you into categories.